What is a Pioneer Species?

 Secondary Succession

-Pioneer species also participate in secondary succession, which happens in areas that have been disturbed but still have soil, such as after a forest fire or flood.
-Pioneer plants, such as grasses and wildflowers, quickly move in to stabilize the environment and prepare the land for more complex species.
+Pioneer species are also part of secondary succession, which can be viewed in disturbed sites that still contain soil, such as after a forest fire or flood.
+Pioneer plants, including grasses and wildflowers, soon colonize the disturbed site to stabilize the environment and make way for more complex species.

 Examples of Pioneer Species